JamesSavages/Retail_Sentiment_and_Market_Volatility/README.md

 committed data. `docs/METHOD_WALKTHROUGH.md` explains each stage and every visual in plain language.

-Need a classic `requirements.txt` for a grader?
-Generate one from the lockfile:
+A classic `requirements.txt` can be generated from the lockfile:
 `uv export --format requirements-txt > requirements.txt`

 Edit the ticker universe, date window, and volatility estimator in `config.py`.